thdotnet/azure-docs.pt-br/articles/azure-monitor/platform/alerts-log-webhook.md

     }
 ```

-A seguir, é apresentado um conteúdo de amostra para uma ação do webhook personalizado para qualquer alerta do log.
+O conteúdo de exemplo a seguir é para uma ação de webhook personalizados para qualquer alerta do log:

 ```json
     {